Jbleezy/BO2-Reimagined/README.md

 * Decreased starting room doors cost from 1000 to 750
 * Opening one of the starting room doors no longer opens the other
 * Brutus no longer spawns if no doors have been opened
+* Activating the laundry machine always spawns zombies instead of Brutus
+* Players no longer respawn in the Acid Trap
 * Acid Trap: kills on any round (normally stops killing after round 158 on PC)
 * Acid Trap: kills zombies instantly
 * Acid Trap: decreased player damage from 75% of max health to 50% of max health